nica-ev/circuswiki-dev/__project/pdd.md

 **6. Non-Functional Requirements**

 *   **NFR1: Performance:** The tool should process a moderate number of files (e.g., 100 files) in a reasonable timeframe, with the primary bottleneck expected to be the external API calls.
 Consider potential for batching API requests if the provider supports it.
 The two-hash system helps avoid unnecessary API calls for YAML-only changes.
 *   **NFR2: Reliability:** The tool should handle common errors like file not found, invalid Markdown, network issues, and API errors gracefully, logging issues without crashing.
+Reliability will be enforced through comprehensive test suites developed via TDD.
 *   **NFR3: Maintainability:** The codebase should be well-structured, potentially separating concerns like file handling, configuration, parsing, API interaction, and reconstruction into different modules or classes.
+TDD will contribute to maintainability by ensuring components are testable and behavior is well-defined.
 The logic differentiating full updates from YAML-only updates should be clear.
 *   **NFR4: Security:** API keys must not be hardcoded or checked into version control.
 Loading from a `.env` file is the minimum requirement.

 **7. Technical Design & Architecture**

 *   **Language:** Python 3.x is recommended due to its strong libraries for file handling, text processing, API requests, and Markdown parsing.
+*   **Testing Framework:** `pytest` is recommended for writing and running unit and integration tests.
+Tests MUST be written *before* implementation code (TDD).
 *   **Key Libraries:**
     *   `python-dotenv`: For loading `.env` files.
     *   `PyYAML` or `ruamel.yaml`: For parsing and updating YAML frontmatter (preserving comments/style if possible with `ruamel.yaml`).